ivaeisaenen/CyberSecurityBaseProjectI/README.md

 python manage.py runserver
 ```

+## Preface

+Generally it seems really hard to do insecure design using Django framework but also might be really difficult to find out security flaws as so much is done by Django framework behind the scenes

 ### FLAW 1 - A01:2017-Injection / A03:2021-Injection
 1. Source: [views.py line 30](https://github.com/ivaeisaenen/CyberSecurityBaseProjectI/blob/c666851fafbe2b2c5d6c83741c580d01a0168212/messenger/views.py#L30)
 ```python
 user_filter_id = User.objects.raw(f"SELECT id, username FROM auth_user WHERE username='{str(filter_username)}' ORDER BY id")[0].id
 ```
 2. Description: SQL injection vulnerability.
-Any maliculous username can be used for injections.
+Any malicious username can be used for injections.
 SQL injections are dangerous as this can lead data alterations including total data destruction and cleverly altered data.
-Extreme cases there can be added users with admin privilidges or other harmfull additions which can go totally unnoticed.
+Extreme cases there can be added users with admin privileges or other harmful additions which can go totally unnoticed.
 Total data destruction is at leas usually noticed.
 3. How to fix: Change raw SQL handling to ORM by changing affected lines to:
 ```python
 user_filter_id = User.objects.filter(username=filter_username)[0].id